ROLDA helps poor communities pets to live with dignity

 Every penny raised provides pets in impoverished communities with emergency food supplies and essential care like vaccinations, medications, and aid supplies.

-The latest pets from poor communities helped with your help:
+See pets from poor communities already helped because of your kind care.

 Tonita, a cat hit by car in Galati town